In ecommerce, we talk a lot about abandonment –– browse abandonment, search abandonment, cart abandonment, etc.

 Since you’re not reaching all your potential buyers with checkout abandonment, you clearly want to start doing true cart abandonment emails.
 But you may be wondering how you can send out cart abandonment emails if the customer hasn’t already started the checkout process and share their email.

-The answer is identity resolution, which recognizes returning customers and stitches together data from all their visits to build up a complete customer profile.
+The answer is user resolution, which recognizes returning customers and stitches together data from all their visits to build up a complete customer profile.
 If they’re a returning customer, you likely already have their email address from past interactions with your brand.
 You just need to be able to piece together all of their different visits from different devices and locations so you can use this to send a cart abandonment email.

 If you don’t have their email address, another option is to display an exit intent popup triggered by user behavior, such as moving their mouse towards the close button on their browser.
 You can then capture their email address, which enables you to add them to your list.
 Below is Zaius’s exit intent popup as an example.